 Fats also provide a protective layer around important organs in animals such as our liver and kidneys.

 Steroids are a group of lipids involved in cellular communication.
-A number of steroids are hormones and are important for many processes in the body including growth, sexual development, regulating metabolism and immune defense.
+A number of steroids are hormones and are important for many processes in the body including growth, sexual development, regulating metabolism and immune defence.

 Structure of lipids

 There is a huge variety of different lipids and the chemical structure varies between each of them.
-Because of this it is difficult to outline a general structure of a lipid.
+Because of this, it is difficult to outline a general structure of a lipid.
 All lipids do however contain at least one hydrocarbon chain (i.e. a chain of carbon and hydrogen atoms) with an acidic end.